 While nubuck is more durable remember that both suede and nubuck are not fond of getting wet, so always make sure to waterproof your shoes before wearing them.

 Moving on to our slip-on review, we have the monk strap.
 While not all monk straps are slip-ons, the Obitio (pictured) is a prime example of a stylish slip-on monk strap.
 The monk strap has seen a recent resurgence as a fashion favourite in the past few years.
 Slightly bolder than a simple loafer you will stand out in a crowd.

 For the office a monk strap can be acceptable, while the general consensus on penny loafers is to go with a no-sock look, the monk strap has more leeway, however, you have to choose the right pair.

-The Obito for example is better worn without socks, or with no-show socks, but the Moine is a style of monk strap where a sock would suit well, thus making more acceptable to wear to your next board meeting.
-Overall the monk strap does give you a more sophisticated look, to match that sophistication have a formal fit to your attire.
+The Obito for example is better worn without socks, or with no-show socks, but the Moine is a style of monk strap where a sock would suit well, thus making it more acceptable to wear to your next board meeting.
+Overall the monk strap does give you a more sophisticated look, to match that sophistication has a formal fit to your attire.

 So in the end, are slip-ons too casual?
 The truth, it depends on what you are wearing them for.
 If you are going to wear them as a business executive with a stricter dress code opt for a pair of suitable monk straps that may not always be slip-ons.

-If however you define your own dress code then you can dress them up or down to however suits you whether you are a media creative or socialising on top of the city skyline.
+If however, you define your own dress code then you can dress them up or down to however suits you whether you are a media creative or socialising on top of the city skyline.